abhishekmanglaa/machine-learning-classification/README.md

 # Predictions With Logistic Regression

-Predicting if a sale in going to go bad.
+Predicting if a car sale in going to go bad.

 ## Check out the md file.